 - How often should you post?

 - What you should post about?

-When Should You Post on LinkedIn?LinkedIn is unique in its user habits, being a professional social network.
+LinkedIn is unique in its user habits, being a professional social network.
 And if you want to get your posts to be seen by more people, you need to know when they are online.

-How Often Should You Post on LinkedIn?LinkedIn is a much more formal platform than platforms like Facebook and Twitter.
+LinkedIn is a much more formal platform than platforms like Facebook and Twitter.
 It’s really more about quality than quantity.
 Thus, the best number of times to post is a minimum of 2 times per week and a maximum of 5 times per week, or you can think of it as 20 posts per month.

 Think about it this way.
 You know that you are mainly talking to business owners on a professional platform.
 This means you want to have posts with high value to your audience.

 This doesn’t have to take up too much time.
 Just take 5 minutes each morning to scroll through a couple of posts.
 Congratulate Jim on his company’s achievement.
 Give a digital high-five to Alexa for her new job promotion.
-Just be active contributing to other people’s pages, and you’ll see an increase in your own page’s activity.
+Just be actively contributing to other people’s pages, and you’ll see an increase in your own page’s activity.